theshevon/the-treasure-platform/readme.md

 #### Automated Testing

 The app was tested using Cypress(https://www.cypress.io/).

 In order to run the test suites:
-- Navigate to the `client` directory and run `npm run cypress:open` on your terminal.
+- Navigate to the `client` directory and run `npm start` to run the app locally.
+- Run `npm run cypress:open` on your terminal.
 This will fire up the Cypress app.
 - Open the `test_suites` directory and select the suit you wait to run.

 ### Production